2009 SEA Games: Branding

 Champa and Champi, the official mascots of the games.

 The logo of the 2009 Southeast Asian Games is the image of the Pha That Luang, the national landmark and shrine of Laos beside the Mekong River.
 The shrine represents Laos as the host of the 2009 Southeast Asian Games and the Lao Culture, Arts and History, whereas the Mekong River, resembled by three wavy lines below the shrine, represents the origin of life, culture and lifestyle of Lao community especially in sports.
 The river itself also represents the integration of the Southeast Asian countries and the friendship made through sport events.

 The mascots of the 2009 Southeast Asian Games are two white elephants dressed in traditional Lao attire named Champa and Champi.
 Champa is the male elephant and Champi is the female elephant.
-The elephants symbolises the host nation, Laos as it was known as the kingdom of Lan Xang in ancient times, which literally means "the kingdom of a million elephants".
-The cheerful expression on the faces of the mascots represents the joyful and lively atmosphere during the games and warm welcome from Laos as the host country of the 25th SEA Games.
+The elephants symbolize the host nation, Laos, as it was known as the kingdom of Lan Xang in ancient times, which literally means "the kingdom of a million elephants".
+The cheerful expression on the faces of the mascots are meant to represent the joyful and lively atmosphere during the games and warm welcome from Laos as the host country of the 25th SEA Games.

 33 songs were written for the games, which included The Spirit of the Flame, the theme song of the games which was written and performed by Sam Intharaphithak.
 Other songs included "Go Laos" which was sung by Sam Intharaphithak, Nalin Daravong, and Kave, "SEA Games Harmony" which was sung by Sithiphone, Sam Intharaphithak, Gai, Malya and Poui and "Vientiane Games" which was sung by Buratino.
 A Beerlao Campaign song for the games was also composed.